 Results 1–10 of 53 for "Curriculum"X related to "Judicial notebook--Societal..."
-Refine Your Search Refine Your Search TopicEducation (41)Children (6)Personality (6)Learning & memory (5)HIV & AIDS (3) 9 more... [+] Race (3)Testing issues (3)Anxiety (1)Bullying (1)Depression (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Arnold, J. David (1) 22 more... [+] Brabeck, Mary (1)Eagleston, Jean R. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (41)Children (6)Personality (6)HIV & AIDS (5)Learning & memory (5) 9 more... [+] Race (3)Testing issues (3)Anxiety (1)Bullying (1)Death & dying (1)Depression (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Arnold, J. David (1) 22 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 53 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 2.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum 3.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 4.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 5.Lesson 4: A Day of ActivitiesActivities on experimentation, random selection and observation.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 7.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 9.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 10.Day 4: EthnocentrismEthnocentrism is the tendency to view the world through your own cultural filters.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 53 for "Curriculum"X related to "Judicial notebook--Societal..."